 Restrictions are necessary to protect children from two dangers: harmful content – grooming, pornography, extremism; and technical intrusions – viruses, malware, phishing.
-As parents the content your child has access to is your decision.
-And with this comes a responsibility to educate yourself about ways to implement it.
+As parents, it is your decision what content your child has access to.
+But with this comes a responsibility to educate yourself about ways to implement that decision.

 There is plenty of information online about e-safety and the amount continues to grow.
-But to get you started, here’s top picks.
+But to get you started, here are some top picks.

 To guard against harmful content you can: